aghwotu/clips-project/NOTES.md

 ```

 The `ElementRef` object gives us access to the host element of our component.
 We want to take the modal out of the flow and place it in the body tag.

+## Content Children Decorator

+This allows us to select elements from projected contents.